 The allocation of cross-border capacity and the management of congestions between Finland and the other Nordic countries are managed by implicit auctions (market splitting) in the day-ahead market of the Nordic power exchange.
 The price differentials emerge as a function of insufficient transfer capacity over the national boundaries.
-In year 2009, about 96 percent of the time Finland and Sweden belonged to the same price area - a decrease of 1.5 per cent compared with the previous year.
-For 26 per cent of the time the day-ahead price in the whole Nordic market was the same.
+In year 2010, about 94 per cent of the time Finland and Sweden belonged to the same price area - a decrease of 2 per cent compared with the previous year.
+For 19 per cent of the time the day-ahead price in the whole Nordic market was the same, representing a decrease of 7 percentage points.